ioChris/AHoJ/README.md

 Note: Newer versions of these packages should be functional as long as they are inter-compatible, including the open-source version of PyMOL.

-Aside of the package dependencies, the application is using two precompiled files that are based on the SIFTS UniProt – PDB chain mapping.
+Aside of the package dependencies, the application is using two precompiled files that are based on the SIFTS residue-level mapping between the UniProt sequence and the PDB structure.

 * `pdb_chain_uniprot_REVERSE_SPnum.txt`
 * `pdb_chain_uniprot_dict.txt`